Group-11-Auslan-Translation/Vision-Transformer-ViT/README.md

 - **Classification Token ([CLS])**: A special token is added to the sequence, whose output is used for classification.
 - **MLP Head**: After processing the embedded patches, the output of the [CLS] token is passed through a fully connected layer to predict the class.

-For more details, see the diagram below (from the `ViT_model_diagram.png` file in this repo).
+Since custom model architecture gave very low accuracy, pretrained ViT model was used.

 ## Dataset
-The dataset consists of 20,000 grayscale images of Auslan hand signs representing digits (0-9).
+The dataset consists of more than 70,000 grayscale images of Auslan hand signs representing digits (0-9) and alphabets (A-Z) resulting in 36 classes.
 Each image is 224x224 pixels, organized into folders named by the respective digits.
 Images were augmented using techniques such as random rotation, horizontal flipping, and Gaussian blur to improve model generalization.

 ### Dataset Structure:
 ```